adnapPanda/WIZLights/README.md

-# Example
+# WIZ Smart Lights Plugin
-An example greeter plugin
+A plugin to control the WIZ Smart Lights.